 There are several different ways that you can input data into an Excel spreadsheet.
 If you spend just a few minutes learning the different methods of data input, this will help you to become much more efficient in your day-to-day work, and could save hours in the long term.

-The most basic way to input data into Excel is to simply select a cell and type directly into it.
-However, if you want to go back and alter the contents of that cell (without deleting the existing cell contents), you need to put the cell into edit mode.
-To do this, you can either :
+The most common way to enter data into Excel is to simply select a cell and type directly into it.
+When you do this, the cell is automatically put into edit mode.

 If you have data in a different file format, you can import this into Excel.
 For example, to import data from a text file:

 Select the From Text option from the Get External Data group with the Data tab of the Excel ribbon.

 Excel then takes you through a series of steps in which you can specifiy how the data in the text file is to be split into separate columns, how the data is formatted in the columns, and where, in your spreadsheet, you want to paste the imported data.

 Often, you simply need to copy the contents of an existing cell or range of cells into other parts of your worksheet.
 There are numerous ways to do this, which are explained in detail in the Excel Copy & Paste page.